-Project Management using EDN Issues (Ver.
+Project Management using EDN Issues Rubric (Ver.
 2021-08-17)

 You and your team use EDN Issues to manage your project.
-Your ability to manage assigned tasks is evaluated once a week from the fourth week to the fifteenth week, a total of 12 weeks.
+Your ability to manage assigned tasks is evaluated once a week from the fourth week through the fifteenth week.
+The points earned for all 12 weeks are totaled into your semester Project Management grade.

+Score each week:

-The student neither had any task for the week nor updated any task's status.
-(0 points)
+0.0 points - The student neither had any task for the week nor updated any task's status.

-The student had at least a task (issue) for the week and updated its status promptly.
-(0.5 points)
+0.5 points - The student had at least one task (issue) for the week and updated its status promptly.

-The student had at least a S.M.A.R.T. task for the week and updated its status promptly.
+1.0 points - The student had at least one S.M.A.R.T. task for the week and updated its status promptly.
 The history of a completed task includes a link to the corresponding output(s).
-(1 point)

 The following table shows the conversion from a total numeric score to a letter grade.